 What are Credit Card Receivables and How Can They Benefit Your Company?

 Credit card receivables are defined as revenue generated via customer credit cards for which the monies have not been transferred to the merchant from the credit card processor.
-In addition, for the purposes of cash advances, credit card receivables also is defined as future (anticipated) revenue from a company’s sales.
+In addition, for the purposes of cash advances, credit card receivables also are defined as future (anticipated) revenue from a company’s sales.
 Studies show that credit card sales remain relatively consistent and can be conditionally forecast.
 Based on the historical track record of cred card sales, a company may borrow money against that future cash flow.

 Credit Card Receivables